adrianostanley/wc-picturecoupon-plugin/README.md

 In this same approach, the criteria "admins can see all available customer profile images on a customer's user profile page" was achieved by `edit_user_profile` action so a section is added to the WordPress default user profile page.

+### Acceptance Criteria

+#### 1 - Customers can upload multiple profile pictures

+#### 2 - Customers can change their primary profile image

+#### 3 - Admins can see all available customer profile images on a customer’s user profile page

+#### 4 - Admins can see the primary selected profile picture on a customer’s order

+#### 5 - Admins can restrict the maximum number of profile images a user can have from within the plugins admin settings

+#### 6 - When visiting a previous order the admin will see the profile image set as the default at the time of that order

+#### 7 - There is a REST API endpoint that returns the name, file type, associated user, and public URL for all customer profile images

+#### 8 - Only authenticated users can access image information over the API

+**How can I improve this?** Using other better authentication methods like OAuth.

 ## Code Implementation Decisions

 ### Formatting defaults